xoNelz/Soccermatics/course/source/index.rst

 your organisitaion to benefit from it.
 We help participants to work with their own data on the assignments.
 In 2022, we have a group of participants from the English FA on the course.
-The cost is €1250 per person.
-Please email `Twelve football
+The course will run for professionals in January 2023 and the cost is €1250 per person.
+Please email `course@twelve.football
-<mailto:course@it.uu.se>`_ for information.
+<mailto:course@twelve.football>`_ for information.

 **Non-enrolled students:** Several students
 (some of whom are now working for football clubs)